All Episodes

 That's really just theoretically possible.

-That you can save more through energy conservation than you can through trying to make new sources of energy.
+But the renewable sources of energy and energy conservation, you know the whole scenario of Amory Lovins, that you can save more through energy conservation than you can through trying to make new sources of energy.

-And what I'm saying is, let's look at possible, plausible scenarios.
+And what I'm saying is let's look at possible plausible scenarios.

 And we had conferences where we brought all the different interests together in a big wheel-shaped environment in universities.